tejprakashmittal/Terminal_Based_File_Explorer/README.md

 # File Explorer -

-A File explorer application which will run on terminal with simple cursor based UI (which can be controlled by keyboard)

 This application will work in two modes :

 1. `Normal Mode` : used to explore the current directory and navigate the filesystem.